preciofishbone/OmniaDocsG2/blocks/app-posts/index.rst

 General
 **********
-These settings are availabla under General:
+These settings are available under General:

 .. image:: posts-block-general.png